 Goldman Sachs economist Jim O'Neill first coined the term "BRIC" (O'Neill, 2001) to designate the four largest emerging economies-Brazil, Russia, India and China-that experienced a similar phase of development.
-Geographically dispersed, economically distinct, culturally diverse, and politically different, BRICS countries may not appear to be the most coherent motley crew (Sparks, 2014), especially given the multiple economic, political and territorial disputes among them as well as the multifold impact of the pandemic on the BRICS countries and their diverging opinions regarding the ongoing war in Ukraine.
-As a loosely joint bloc that does not impose binding conditions on its member states, BRICS's informality and low degree of institutionalization signal the bloc's unwillingness to directly challenge the existing U.S.-centered Western global order (Stuenkel, 2020).
+Geographically dispersed, economically distinct, culturally diverse, and politically different, BRICS countries may not appear to be the most coherent motley crew (Sparks, 2014), especially given the multiple economic, political and territorial disputes among them, further complicated by the pandemic and the ongoing wars in Ukraine and Gaza.
+Despite their differences, BRICS nations were united since the 2000s to introduce overdue reforms at Bretton Woods institutions such as the IMF and the World Bank by demanding more transparency and more voting power and representation of emerging economies in the global financial system (Stuenkel, 2020).
+Over the years, the loosely joint bloc did not impose binding conditions on its member states and maintained an informality and a low degree of institutionalization, signaling the bloc's unwillingness to directly challenge the existing U.S.-centered Western global order (Stuenkel, 2020).
 Rather than being overtly anti-West as Putin's Russia turned recently, other BRICS member states are more "non-Western," in pursuit of support and expanding influence in the existing structure.

-Geopolitically, emergence of the BRICS countries represents the "rise of the rest" in a post-Western, increasingly multipolar world (Stuenkel, 2016).
-The U.S., as the world's sole superpower since the end of the Cold War, suffered a decline in relative power following several pivotal episodes in recent decades: the highly costly and unpopular wars in Iraq and Afghanistan for two decades since 2001; the 2008 global financial crisis; the pandemic-induced recession since 2020.
-BRICS countries, on the other hand, include some of the world's largest growth engines (see Table 1), representing 25% of global GDP, 42% of the world's population or 3.2 billion (CGTN, 2022), and 44% of the global Internet population2.
-Even the impact of the Ukraine war on Russia has been less severe as expected (Tan, 2023).
-BIRCS symbolizes a slow changing global order where the U.S.'s relative decline has paved the way for emerging powers like China, India, Brazil, Russia and South Africa from the Global South.
+Geopolitically, BRICS's emergence represents the "rise of the rest" (Amsden, 2001) in an increasingly multipolar world.
+The U.S., as the world's sole superpower since the end of the Cold War, suffered a decline in relative power following several pivotal episodes: the highly costly and unpopular wars in Iraq and Afghanistan for two decades since 2001; the

+2008 global financial crisis; the pandemic-induced recession since 2020.
+BRICS countries, on the other hand, include some of the world's largest growth engines (see Table 1), representing 25% of global GDP, 42% of the world's population or 3.2 billion (CGTN, 2022a), and 44% of the global Internet population2.
+The combined GDP of the BRICS at purchasing power parity has surpassed that of the G7 in 2020 (Richter, 2023).
+BRICS's existence symbolizes a changing global order where the U.S.'s relative decline has paved the way for emerging powers like China, India, Brazil, Russia and South Africa from the Global South.
+The emerging power alliances between them and beyond are remaking the global order.